apohl53/Horiseon_Challenge/README.md

 # Horiseon_Challenge

-This website for Horiseon that discusses Search Engine Optimization, Online Reputation Management, and Social Media Marketing as well as the benefits that come with each.
+This is a website for Horiseon that discusses Search Engine Optimization, Online Reputation Management, and Social Media Marketing as well as the benefits that come with each.

 Link: https://apohl53.github.io/Horiseon_Challenge/